khanhvnv/NET-Challenge06/README.md

 	dotnet dev-certs https --trust
 Restart both projects after running this command.

-Step 6: Run Both Projects and Verify the Results
+Step 6: Verify the Home Page

-	1. Run the Minimal API (CategoryApi) project on its assigned port.
+	1. Run the Application: Launch CategoryProject.
-		○ Open the terminal in CategoryApi project folder and run:	dotnet run ○ Open a browser and navigate to http://localhost:5000/categories (or the appropriate port for your API project).

-	2. Run the MVC Project (CategoryProject) and navigate to the Category page.
-		○ Open the terminal in CategoryProject project folder and run:	dotnet run ○ Open a browser and navigate to http://localhost:5001/Category (or the appropriate port for your MVC project).
+		○ Open the terminal in CategoryProject project folder and run:	dotnet run

-Verification
-- The Category page should now retrieve and display category data from the API using CategoryDto from the shared library.
-- With these steps, both projects will utilize CategoryDto from the shared library, ensuring consistency across the solution.
+	2. Access the Home Page: Go to http://localhost:PORT (input the appropriate port for your CategoryProject project), and you should see:
+		○ A Category Menu with static links.
+		○ A Featured Product section (New Arrivals) displaying hard-coded products.

 Notice:
 Clear SSL Cache and Restart
 Sometimes, SSL issues can be due to cached certificates.
 You can try restarting your machine to clear any cached SSL settings and ensure a fresh connection.